 - Everybody’s got a smartphone these days.
 According to an April report by Millennial Media (www.millennialmedia.com/2011/05), the top 20 selling mobile phones are now smartphones.
 So with full internet connectivity and access to social media and other apps, disabling use on the desktop may not have much of an effect anyways.
 And for younger users (under 25), mobile devices are often the preferred method of social media interaction.

 - The bottom line.
-You are running a business, of course, not a feel-good-about-your-manager, or morale or self-worth-building nonprofit group, so the bottom line is the bottom line.
-Will blocking social media really make your employees more productive, or might it foster a feeling of distrust, leading to potential attrition?
+You are running a business, of course, not a feel-good-about-your-manager morale or self-worth-building nonprofit, so the bottom line is the bottom line.
+Will blocking social media make your employees more productive?
 Will allowing them access to it make them more productive?

 As with studies that looked into other forms of internet usage in the past 15 years, the deciding factor is usually with the individual staff members and their tendencies to addictive behavior.
 And as in years past, many business management gurus recommend setting semi-formal, yet flexible, internet policies for staff, including reminding them to limit non-business related internet and social media activities.
 But the occasional Facebook post, tweet or text is no more productivity draining than grabbing a morning coffee or chatting with fellow employees for a few minutes.

-Not to mention, smartphones and the increase in remote access via tablets and SaaS applications, are likely resulting in your staff checking on work email and other work issues during their personal time.
-It’s usually a series of minor trade-offs that result in a little of their private life reaching into their workday, and vice versa.
+Not to mention, smartphones and the increase in remote access, is likely resulting in your staff checking on work email and other issues during their personal time.
+It’s a minor trade-off that results in a little of their private life reaching into their workday, and vice versa.
 As the manager, owner or partner, you are the one who sets productivity goals and expectations for your staff, so you are the one who will know if someone is lagging, for whatever reason.
 If they are performing as expected or better, then they are successfully balancing this trade-off.

 Security Tip: Be Skeptical of Shortened URLs